men16180/ExData_Plotting1/README.md

 ## Introduction

+This repo contains my solution to course project 1 for the Exploratory Data Analysis course.

+It is assumed that before running the scripts Plot1.R, Plot2.R, Plot3.R and Plot4.R, the data will be downloaded from https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip and the unzipped file "household_power_consumption" will be placed in the same directory as the scripts
+ (I tried to include the unzipped file in the repo for completeness, but it was too large.)

+Running the scripts Plot1.R, Plot2.R, Plot3.R and Plot4.R creates the figures
+Plot1.png, Plot2.png, Plot3.png and Plot4.png respectively.
+The figures are
+found in the directory named "figure

+The original assignment instructions are found below.

+## Assignment instructions

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning